Planning a trip Down Under? This epic Australia bucket list has tonnes of inspiration!

 Australia is a country many people dream of visiting.
 It’s not surprising.
-The largest island in the world (even though some say we can’t be called an island), Australia is home to huge swathes of desert, sandy white beaches, cuddly (and not-so-cuddly) animals, stunning rainforests and flora, world-renowned wine, and some of the coolest people in the world (wink).
+The largest island in the world, Australia is home to huge swathes of desert, sandy white beaches, cuddly (and not-so-cuddly) animals, stunning rainforests and flora, world-renowned wine, and some of the coolest people in the world (wink).

 So, with such a big country, how do you figure out what to do in Australia?
 Well, I’m here to help!
 I’ve collected all the best adventures, activities and edible things and compiled it into a giant Australia bucket list to help you plan your own trip Down Under.

 As well as creating this list to inspire you to visit Australia, I’ve also got a personal reason for creating this list of the best things to do in Australia.
-Having recently moved home to Australia after expat life and travelling to almost 40 countries, I’ve realised how little of my own country I’ve actually seen.
+Having recently moved home to Australia after expat life and travelling to more than 40 countries, I’ve realised how little of my own country I’ve actually seen.

 So, now that I’m home, I’m planning to change that!
 I’m excited to explore more of this great southern land, and hope you are too!